aliro-access-control/aliro-certification-tool/CONTRIBUTION.md

 a pull request.
 For example: ports of Aliro to add APIs to alternative programming languages (e.g. Java, JS), hardware ports, or an optimized implementation of existing functionality.
-For features that impact the specification, please join Aliro work group within the Connectivity Standards Alliance.
+For features that impact the specification, please join Aliro Working Group within the Connectivity Standards Alliance.
 The requirements to become an open source contributor of the [Aliro Repository](https://github.com/aliro-access-control) are: